vatlab/sos/doc/variables.md

 ```

 defines a variable `sample_name` with default value `[]`.
 The comments before variable definition is meaningful
-because they will appear in the help message of the script (`sos view script`).
+because they will appear in the help message of the script (`sos show script`).

 The values of these parameter can be input from command line with `gatk_path` accept a single value, and `sample_name` accept a list of values.
 E.g.